microsoft/php-sdk-binary-tools/README.md

 # PGO

 As of the version 2.1.0, the SDK includes a tool for the [PGO](https://docs.microsoft.com/en-us/cpp/build/reference/profile-guided-optimizations) optimization.
 Several training cases are included by default, which are based on the real life opensource applications.
 The PGO optimization can give an overall speedup up to 30%.
 The work on adding more training scenarios for the widely used opensource apps is ongoing.
-Any contributions in this area are welcome.
+If you have a training scenario to share, please create a PR to this repo.
+Any new training cases are thoroughly validated through the extensive performance tests.

 ## Preparing PGO training environment
 - the pgo folder in the SDK root dir contains templates and scenarios for PGO training